Known as Belgium’s “capital of cool”, “city of diamonds” and “city of fashion”, the attractions in Antwerp are endless.

 Step out of Antwerp central station and you’re in the Diamond District (also known as the Diamond Quarter or Square Mile).
 Antwerp is known as the diamond capital of the world, and roughly 84% of the world’s rough diamonds travel through this district, giving it a turnover of over 54 billion dollars.

-If you’re in the market for jewelry then there’s no better place than the shops and ateliers of Antwerp.
-There are over 1800 diamond shops in total, and you can even see diamond cutters at work.
+There are over 1800 diamond shops in total in Antwerp, and you can even see diamond cutters at work.
 Although in general, bargaining is not done in Belgian shops, diamond shopping is a little different, and there is room for a little negotiating when it comes to shopping for these gemstones.

 So how come Antwerp is so famous for its diamonds?
 The question leads us back to the 15th century.
 The city’s port location on the river Scheldt opened up travel routes from India and the East, and Antwerp rapidly became a pivotal trading point in the diamond industry.
 It was also where a new type of diamond polisher was created by a man called Lodewyk van Berken.
 Nobility and royalty began to turn to Antwerp’s master cutters for their diamonds.